 Once the swelling has gone down, the patient can switch to using a hot compress for heat treatment.
 This will improve blood flow through the lower back.
 As an alternative, (s)he can try an electric heating pad or even a soak in a warm bath.
 Moist heat therapy is another option to be considered at this point;

 To further reduce the pain and swelling, doctors may suggest taking Non Steroidal Anti Inflammatory Druds (NSAIDs) such as Advil.
-These should be taken only occasionally (e.g. when the pain is severe) as they can have undesired effects;
+These should be taken only occasionally (e.g. when the pain is severe) as they can sometimes have undesirable side effects;

 Muscle relaxants may also be helpful in reducing any muscle spasms that the patient may be experiencing;